djmaity/md-davis/docs/source/guides/residue_property_plot.rst

 Conventional analysis requires plotting the data each time new properties are compared.
 This repetitive process is alleviated by making overlaid plots of all the informative residue propertie

-.. note:: the paths in the input toml file is relative to the location where the md_davis command will be called from.
+.. note:: the paths in the input toml file is relative to the location where the md-davis command will be called from.
 To avoid any confusion try using absolute paths.

 How to interact with the plot
 -----------------------------